 Since there's been a surge in the number of children placed in detention after the policy went into effect, the Trump administration is planning to start building new tent cities at military posts in the state of Texas to shelter these kids.
 The Office of the United Nations High Commissioner for Human Rights (OHCHR) has told the U.S. that the practice of separating families violates the children's rights and international law.

-MSNBC reporter Jacob Soboroff had the opportunity to visit a former Walmart, now used as a detention center in Brownsville, TX.
+MSNBC reporter Jacob Soboroff had the opportunity to visit a former Walmart, now used as a detention centre in Brownsville, TX.
 He tweeted: "This shelter, Casa Padre, is the largest licensed childcare facility of its kind in the country.
 Nearly 1,500 boys 10-17 in here now.
 They’re supposed to sleep four to room.
 Nearly every room has 5.
 They’ve received a variance from the state because of overcrowding."

-According to Soboroff, the center hosts a mix of children who showed up unaccompanied to the U.S. and children who were separated from their parents.
+According to Soboroff, the centre hosts a mix of children who showed up unaccompanied to the U.S. and children who were separated from their parents.
 They get only two hours a day outside and the rest of the time is spent in the facility.
 Rooms are supposed to host four kids, but due to overcrowding, they're currently packing five children.

 Advocates expect that the number of children separated from their parents and placed in detention will continue to surge in upcoming months.